zapier/zapier-platform-cli/README.md

 Triggers, Searches, and Writes are the way an app defines what it is able to do.
 Triggers read data into Zapier (i.e. watch for new movies).
 Searches locate individual records (find movie by title).
-Writes create new records in your system (i.e. add a movie to the catalogue).
+Writes create new records in your system (add a movie to the catalogue).

 The definition for each of these follows the same structure.
 Here is an example of a trigger: